Column, Opinions

 I know our campus is on a hill, but we don’t always have to be climbing up.

-A couple of Thursdays ago, I found my shoes sticking to the adhesive floor at Loretta’s Last Call and thinking to myself, “What the hell am I doing right now?”
+A couple of Thursdays ago, I found my shoes sticking to the adhesive floor at Loretta’s Last Call and thought to myself, “What the hell am I doing right now?”
 I had a meeting at 9:00 a.m. the next day, I had 50 movies on my watchlist that I’d been dying to sit down for on a nice quiet night, the only people I was interacting with were the same ones I see in my common room, and every drink cost north of 10 bucks.
 What.
 The.
 Hell?

 I think I might get a lot of pushback for this article, but what do I care?
 I’m on the back nine of these college links anyway.
 So, with that wisdom, I’m going to make this statement:

-As Boston College students, we possess an unyielding mentality to do things that we might not want to do because everyone else is doing them.
+As Boston College students, we possess an unyielding tendency to do things that we might not want to do because everyone else is doing them.
 Our mob mentality makes us social climbers rather than true friends.

 The best friend roommate from day one.
 The club that’s going to provide us with friends.
 The boyfriend or girlfriend who gets along with all of our friends.
 The perfect Foster house for junior year.
 The best internship for next summer.
 The Nashville fall break.
 That mod gameday photo—even when we don’t have a mod.